pouriamoosavi/revealancer/README.md

  - Is employer's identicaion verify (green means yes, gray means no)
  - Did employer connect facebook (green means yes, gray means no)
  - Is employer freelancer verified user (green means yes, gray means no)
  - Final score which is a number between 0 and 5 and is calculated using all above parameters.
+(You can find more details about how this number is calculated in `calcScore` function in `index.js`)

 #### If you go to any project details page (click on a project):
  - If project's budget is not in USD already, you will see a new division above the project budget which is the project budget exchanged to USD.